 Saigon (Ho Chi Minh City) is Vietnam’s biggest, busiest, and most exciting city.
 In any such city there are always going to be scams and dangers to beware of.

-Airport Taxi & Cyclo Scams: You can learn more about these notorious scams in this comprehensive blog post.
+Airport Taxi & Cyclo Scams: Read our blog post about these notorious scams in Vietnam.

 **** If you would prefer to avoid dealing with taxis altogether, or if you’re arriving to Ho Chi Minh City very late and/or you have young children, we can highly recommend Drive Vietnam for the best Ho Chi Minh City airport transfers ****